 To ensure that HOME investments yield affordable housing over the long term, the County requires that the minimum or greater affordability period for each type of eligible activity be incorporated into each project.
 Also, the County requires each HOME-funded project be in compliance with Federal lead-based paint regulations of the Housing and Community Development Act of 1992.

-For more information about the HOME Investment Partnerships Program (HOME) please call 301-883-5570.
+For more information about the HOME Program (HOME) please call the Housing Development Division on 301-883-5570.